arkoc/blog/content/posts/the-history-of-interop.md

 - [Multichain](#multichain) - A 21-node SMPC network that mints and burns wrapped tokens held in threshold-controlled vaults across chains.
 - [Wormhole](#wormhole) - A 19-guardian validator network that signs verifiable action approvals (VAAs) to relay assets and messages between chains.
 - [Axelar](#axelar) - Cosmos-based PoS network whose validator set co-signs gateway contracts for programmable cross-chain messaging and token transfers.
-- [HOP](#hop) - Rollup-centric bridge where bonders front hToken liquidity, AMMs swap to native assets, and the canonical bridges provide settlement
+- [HOP](#hop) - Rollup-centric bridge where bonders front hToken liquidity, AMMs swap to native assets, and the canonical bridges provide settlement.
-- [Connext V2 Protocol](#connext-v2) - A liquidity-network bridge that uses hashed-timelock atomic swaps and permissionless routers for fast, trust-minimized transfers across chains
+- [Connext V2 Protocol](#connext-v2) - A liquidity-network bridge that uses hashed-timelock atomic swaps and permissionless routers for fast, trust-minimized transfers across chains.
-- [Across](#across) - An optimistic bridge where relayers front funds instantly and UMA’s oracle later settles
+- [Across](#across) - An optimistic bridge where relayers front funds instantly and UMA’s oracle later settles.
-- [deBridge](#debridge) - A threshold-signature messaging and asset bridge secured by a staked validator set, with signatures permissionlessly relayed for final claim
+- [deBridge](#debridge) - A threshold-signature messaging and asset bridge secured by a staked validator set, with signatures permissionlessly relayed for final claim.
-- [ChainFlip](#chainflip) - A native-asset AMM whose Substrate state chain and FROST-TSS vaults execute direct swaps without wrapping
+- [ChainFlip](#chainflip) - A native-asset AMM whose Substrate state chain and FROST-TSS vaults execute direct swaps without wrapping.
-- [Stargate](#stargate) - A LayerZero-based bridge that taps unified liquidity pools and multi-attestation verifiers to deliver tokens
+- [Stargate](#stargate) - A LayerZero-based bridge that taps unified liquidity pools and multi-attestation verifiers to deliver tokens.
-- [Everclear](#everclear) - A clearing layer that nets user intents and solver fills via Hyperlane, giving users instant payouts while balancing liquidity in a central hub
+- [Everclear](#everclear) - A clearing layer that nets user intents and solver fills via Hyperlane, giving users instant payouts while balancing liquidity in a central hub.
 - [Meson](#meson) - An atomic-Swap HTLC network allowing LPs to match stable-coin transfers between any chains with no validators and 3rd parties
-- [Centralized Bridges (Layerswap, Relay, Orbiter)](#centralized-bridges) - A single trusted party (the solver) receives user funds on the source chain and transfers equivalent assets from its own inventory on the destination chain
+- [Centralized Bridges (Layerswap, Relay, Orbiter)](#centralized-bridges) - A single trusted party (the solver) receives user funds on the source chain and transfers equivalent assets from its own inventory on the destination chain.
+- [CCTP](#cctp) - Circle’s burn-and-mint bridge that lets native USDC move across chains by burning on the source chain and minting on the destination.
-- [TRAIN Protocol](#train) - A permissionless cross-chain swaps protocol that uses atomic Pre-HTLC escrows and competitive solver auctions to enable trustless (trust-minimized) asset swaps between chains
+- [TRAIN Protocol](#train) - A permissionless cross-chain swaps protocol that uses atomic PreHTLC escrows and competitive solver auctions to enable trustless (trust-minimized) asset swaps between chains
 - [LayerZero](#layerzero) - Modular messaging layer that uses configurable decentralized verifier networks plus executors to deliver payloads.
 - [Hyperlane](#hyperlane) - “Choose-your-own-security” mailboxes where each app picks its interchain security module—multisig, staking, ZK, or custom—for permissionless messaging.
 - [Synapse](#synapse) - Optimistic bridge where collateral-posted relayers fulfill transfers immediately and guards can dispute within a challenge window.